tigh-latte/presentations/editor-fix-golang/presentation.md

 ## What this talk is

-We will be using using Neovim and it's API, so there be more Lua than Golang.
+We will be using Neovim and its API, so there be more Lua than Golang.

 However, nothing here is Neovim exclusive.
 If you run VSCode, any Intellij IDE, or any other editor with good plugin support, all of this will be possible.